Gamebook Tracker

 Your books

 After logging in you land on the Books screen.
-All your books are listed here.
-Each card shows a subtle progress bar indicating how many sections you have visited across all your runs.
-The bar turns green when you have visited every section.
+Each book card shows a progress bar for sections you've visited.
+The bar turns green once you've visited every section.

 ButtonWhat it does

-Edit the book's metadata (name, sections, identifiers, cover).
-Inactive with a tooltip for books you did not create.
+Edit the book details (name, sections, identifiers, cover).
+Greyed out for books you didn't create.

-Permanently deletes the book and all your progress for it (with confirmation).
-Does not affect other users tracking the same book.
+Delete the book and your progress (asks for confirmation).
+Doesn't affect other users.

 The tracker interface